 The Problem: A displaced nestling with very few feathers, not hopping or flapping its wings.

 DO: Look for a nearby nest in a tree or a shrub.
 Return the bird to its nest.

-DO NOT: Do not believe the myth that touching it will leave a human scent that will cause the parents to reject it.
+DO NOT: Don’t believe the myth that touching it will leave a human scent and cause the parents to reject it.

 DO: Leave it alone unless threatened by cats or other predators.
 Be far enough away to allow the parents to return and feed it.

 DO NOT: Do not return it to the nest.
 It will simply hop out again.
 It’s ready to see the world, now!